GutoFrr/learning-vue/README.md

 ### Markdown Editor
 A simple markdown editor.

 ### Fetching Data
 This example fetches latest Vue.js commits data from GitHub’s API and displays them as a list.
 You can switch between the two branches.

 ### Sort and Filter
 An example of creating a reusable grid component and using it with external data.

 ### Tree View
 A nested tree component that recursively renders itself.
 You can double click on an item to turn it into a folder.

+### SVG Graph
+Graph manipulated with svg element.
+Change the Poly Graph with input range controllers.
+You can add and remove stats.

+### Modal
+Modal component with customizable slots and CSS transitions.